 - Will your work still be relevant a decade from now?

 - How could you be more involved in your community?

 Look for patterns that may form in your answers and consider what is helpful or unhelpful for your ikigai.

-A more complete list of questions is available in our Finding Your Ikigai worksheet.
+A more complete list of questions is available in our Finding Your Ikigai exercise as described above.

 There are several other tools available to help your client reconsider their relationship with their career and mindfulness techniques that will help them focus on the little things.

-- A Strength-Based Résumé – If you are thinking about changing roles, it is worth trying out this strength-based résumé exercise first.
+- Exploring Character Strengths – If you are thinking about changing roles, it is worth trying out this strength-spotting exercise first.

 - Use the simplistic yet profound Nature Play worksheet to appreciate nature’s amazing healing powers.
 The worksheet is particularly valuable when combined with mindfulness.

 - Breath Awareness guides you in becoming aware of your breathing and can be an incredibly positive way of becoming more present in each moment and closer to ikigai.

 - 17 Meaning & Valued Living Exercises – If you’re looking for more science-based ways to help others discover meaning, this collection contains 17 validated meaning tools for practitioners.
 Use them to help others choose directions for their lives in alignment with what is truly important to them.